Meet the Keynote Speakers

 Featured on BBC’s ‘Trust me im a Doctor’

 Mark is head of the Department of Psychology at the University of Northumbria.
 His main research interests relate to the modulation of cognitive function and mood through natural interventions, with a current focus on phyto-aromatics, having published various research papers in the field.
 During his talk he will examine the inhalation of the aroma of Rosemary essential oil to enhance cognition in healthy adults as featured on BBC’s ‘trust me im on doctor’.
-In this independent groups design study, forty schoolchildren aged nine to eleven years were exposed to either Rosemary aroma or no aroma in a classroom setting where they completed standardised tests of working memory in fifteen-minute procedure.
+In this independent groups design study, forty schoolchildren aged nine to eleven years were exposed to either Rosemary aroma or no aroma in a classroom setting where they completed standardised tests of working memory in a fifteen-minute procedure.
 Analysis of the data revealed that performance on the Immediate serial recall, Sentence span, and Counting span tasks were significantly better in the Rosemary aroma condition and possessed medium to large effect sizes.
 This is the first study to demonstrate such effects in children and suggests that the potential for enhancement is greater than in adults.
 These findings will be discussed in terms of the potential for improving academic attainment through natural interventions and the possible mechanisms behind such effects.

 Denise Tiran MSc RM RGN ADM PGCEA, a practising midwife, university lecturer, complementary practitioner and author, is an internationally-renowned authority on maternity complementary medicine.
 She is founder and Educational Director for Expectancy, an advice, information and educational consultancy on the safe use of complementary therapies in pregnancy and childbirth.
 Previously, as Principal Lecturer at the University of Greenwich, London, Denise developed one of the UK's first practice-based degree programmes on complementary medicine.
 Her research activities have included an exploration of complementary therapies for nausea and vomiting in pregnancy; a study investigating the potential of reflexology to predict stages of the menstrual cycle; and a Department of Health-funded project investigating continuing professional development amongst complementary medicine practitioners.